Keeping it Together: Interleaved Kirigami Extension Assembly: Other Materials and the Role of Friction and Plasticity

-Finally, we turn to how the paper type changes the behavior of the assemblies.
-It is important to note that paper is a complicated material.
-It is not isotropic since there is a machine rolling direction and the transverse direction~\cite{paperph1}.
+Finally, we address the material dependence of the behavior of the assemblies. {To better understand the material properties, we performed tensile and compression tests on copper sheets, transparency films, and four kinds of paper.} We note that paper is a complicated material: as shown in Fig.\ \ref{fig:materials}a), it is not isotropic -- there is a machine rolling direction and the transverse direction~\cite{paperph2}.
 Fibers are primarily aligned along the machine direction, leading to a mechanical difference in different directions.
 However, the structures we consider have three fold symmetry, washing out the anisotropy of the paper -- we checked that the buckling thresholds are independent of orientation (within experimental error).
-In addition, the stiffness of cardboard (the 0.20 mm, 0.28 mm and 0.38 mm paper are all cardboard) is controlled by the top and bottom surface layers, made of chemical pulp while the mechanical pulp -- the filler that makes up the rest of the material -- is sandwiched between~\cite{paperph2}.
+Somewhat surprisingly, from Fig.\ \ref{fig:materials}a), we observe that the 0.28mm and 0.38mm paper showed almost the same loading curves.
+This is consistent with the construction of cardboard: it is known that the stiffness of cardboard (0.28 mm and 0.38 mm paper are both cardboard) is controlled by the top and bottom surface layers, made of chemical pulp while the mechanical pulp -- the filler that makes up the rest of the material -- is sandwiched between~\cite{paperph2}.
+We also verify that copper and transparency photo films are ductile under tension while paper and cardboard are brittle.

-As shown in Fig.\ \ref{fig:thickness}, all curves had almost the same buckling plateaus except the softest paper (0.14 mm).
-Because the 0.14 mm paper is thin its behavior is in the membrane regime where compression is difficult to support, {\sl i.e.} $a/h\approx 15/0.14 > 80$ where $a$ is the dimension along which we bend~\cite{book}.
-Note also that were the three heaviest papers uniform materials, Ref. \cite{Zoelly} suggests that the peak strengths should be in the ratios $(28/20)^2\approx 2$, and $(38/28)^2\approx 1.8$.
-However, we find ratios around $3$ and $2$, respectively only confirming that paper is a complex multilayered material.
-Future work with more uniform and considerably more expensive material should resolve this discrepancy.